dotnet/nuget-trends/src/NuGetTrends.Scheduler/README.md

 /nuget-trends/src/NuGetTrends.Scheduler
 $ dotnet ef migrations script <from migration> <to migration> -o migration.sql -p ../NuGetTrends.Data
 ```

->Tip: You just need the "name" portion of the migration file.
-E.g `20180929220242_Init`, you just use `Init` in the command above
+>Tip: You just need the class name of the migration `.cs` file.
+E.g `ShortenConstrNames`

 >Tip: In case you want a rollback script use the same command above but invert the from/to migrations.
 EF Core will generate rollback script based on the `Down` methods.